Prospects for Probing Sub-GeV Leptophilic Dark Matter with the Future VLAST: The VLAST sensitivity prospects

 \section{The VLAST sensitivity prospects}

 The VLAST detector configuration has been proposed~\cite{2022AcASn..63...27F,Pan:2024adp}, and its performance has been evaluated through Monte Carlo simulations using the \texttt{GEANT4} toolkit, confirming the feasibility of the instrument.
-VLAST provides an acceptance greater than 10~m$^2$~sr (four times that of Fermi-LAT) and achieves energy and angular resolutions of better than 2\% and 0.2$^{\circ}$ at 10~GeV, respectively.
-These features significantly enhance its sensitivity to sub-GeV leptophilic dark matter annihilation in DM-rich systems, such as the Draco dwarf galaxy.
+VLAST provides an acceptance greater than $10~\mathrm{m}^2~\mathrm{sr}$ (four times that of Fermi-LAT) and achieves energy and angular resolutions of better than 2\% and 0.2$^{\circ}$ at 10~GeV, respectively.
+These features significantly enhance its sensitivity to sub-GeV leptophilic DM annihilation in DM-rich systems, such as Draco dwarf galaxy.

+Draco dwarf galaxy has an angular size of $\sim 0.26^\circ$~\cite{2016JCAP...02..039M}, much smaller than the angular resolution of VLAST in the MeV range ($\sim 5^\circ$ at 1 MeV and $\sim 3^\circ$ at 10 MeV).
+Therefore, any DM-induced $\gamma$-ray emission from Draco can be treated as a point source for VLAST.
+We calculate the instrument sensitivity to a point source at Draco location and translate it into limits on the DM annihilation cross section.
+Previous $\gamma$-ray dwarf galaxy studies~\cite{Fermi-LAT:2015att, Fermi-LAT:2016uux} have shown that sensitivity can be computed for individual energy bins and is independent of the spectral index.
+Following their approach, to simulate the expected signal, a point source with a power-law spectrum of the form $d\Phi_{\rm PS}/dE_\gamma \propto E_\gamma^{-2}$ is used as the baseline model for sensitivity calculations.

-The inner Galactic diffuse emission observed by COMPTEL in the $1~\mev$ to $30~\mev$ range~\cite{2011ApJ...739...29B} has been analyzed by cross-matching the Swift-BAT hard X-ray catalog with the Fermi-LAT GeV gamma-ray catalog~\cite{Tsuji:2021zfc}.
-This study includes both matched and unmatched sources, as well as contributions from the Galactic diffuse emission (GDE) and the cosmic gamma-ray background (CGB)~\cite{Tsuji:2022pfw}.
-The GDE, composed of inverse Compton scattering, bremsstrahlung, and pion decay, is modeled with \textsc{GALPROP} based on Ref.~\cite{Fermi-LAT:2012edv}.
-The MeV CGB measured by COMPTEL~\cite{2000AIPC..510..467W} is well described by a broken power-law,
+The astrophysical background model contains the Galactic Diffuse Emission (GDE) and the Cosmic $\gamma$-ray Background (CGB).
+The GDE component arises from inverse Compton scattering, bremsstrahlung, and $\pi^0$ decay, and is modeled with \texttt{GALPROP} following the method of Ref.~\cite{Fermi-LAT:2012edv}.
+Similarly, following COMPTEL~\cite{2000AIPC..510..467W}, the CGB component is modeled as a broken power law